 These can include breathing problems, ocular diseases, and dystocia (obstructed labor).

+Using the gene for dwarfism to create smaller dogs is associated with intervertebral disc disease (IVDD).
 This condition affects the nerves in the spinal cord, causing pain, nerve damage, and even paralysis in severe cases.

 An article in the Independent points to the serious and even life-threatening issues associated with miniature dog breeds.